thomktz/FaceAI-BGImpact/README.md

 ```
 ## Training Script (train.py)

 The `train.py` script is an entry point to train a GAN.
-It includes command-line arguments to specify the model type, configuration parameters, learning rate, latent dimension, batch size, number of epochs, and intervals for logging and saving.
+It includes command-line arguments to specify the model type, configuration parameters, learning rate, latent dimension, batch size, number of epochs, and intervals for saving.

 ## How to Use